lorien/grab/docs2/source/grab_what_is_inside.rst

 In short, Grab is a wrapper on top of two powerful libraries: lxml and pycurl.

-* The pycurl library allows to configure and perform synchronouse and asynchronous networks equests.
+* The pycurl library allows to configure and perform synchronous and asynchronous network requests.
-* The lxml library allows to works with DOM tree of HTML document.
-It allows to select elements with XPATH expressions.
+* The lxml library allows you to work with a DOM tree of an HTML document.
+It allows you to select elements with XPATH expressions.

-Beside these two libraries Grab uses multiple libraries from the standard python library.
+Beside these two libraries, Grab uses multiple libraries from the Python standard library.
-I recommend you to study lxml library for better understaning of how Grab selectors work.
-Thanks to lxml developers, they created great documentation: http://lxml.de/
+I recommend that you study the lxml library for better understanding of how Grab selectors work.
+Thanks to the lxml developers, who wrote great documentation: http://lxml.de/